Houston Longshoreman Injury Lawyer

 - Medical treatment

 - Medical transportation

 The LHWCA also allows injured workers or their surviving family members to sue a third party for negligence that led to an injury or death.
 Our Houston maritime accident lawyers can discuss your options for a lawsuit and the possible types of compensation you may be able to recover.

 How Our Houston Longshoreman Accident Lawyers Can Help

 Injuries that happen at sea, even those that occur on docks or in ports, are subject to a different set of laws than accidents that occur on land and often involve multiple, complicated factors.
 For these reasons, maritime injuries in Houston can be complex and require representation by experienced and knowledgeable personal injury lawyers.

 At The Krist Law Firm, P.C., our Houston maritime accident lawyers have significant experience with dockside and harbor accidents in which longshoremen or other workers sustained serious injuries.
 We know how devastating a severe injury can be — especially when you were hurt through no fault of your own.

 We have helped countless injured maritime workers to obtain the maximum available compensation for their injuries, including numerous multi-million dollar settlements and verdicts obtained through the skill of our lead trial lawyer, Scott Krist.
 We approach each case with a passion for justice and the desire to help you obtain the compensation and resources you need to restore your life after a catastrophic maritime accident.

-Contact one of our Houston maritime injury lawyers today if you’re pursuing a longshore claim in the wake of an accident while dockside or at port.
+Contact one of our Houston maritime injury lawyers today at 281-283-8500 if you’re pursuing a longshore claim in the wake of an accident while dockside or at port.
 We offer a free initial case evaluation and charge no fees unless we obtain compensation for your injuries and other damages.